Faculty

 Denise Campbell is founder (2000), owner, and CEO of Southwest Sport and Spine, Inc. in Las Cruces, New Mexico, which includes three clinics (and a fourth in progress) with more than 60 employees, including 19 licensed clinicians.
 She is also founder and owner of Southwest Work Fit Consultants (2001), The Optimum Body Shop, LLC (2004), and Breathing Science Institute (2009), all in Las Cruces, New Mexico.
 She serves as an Adjunct Professor of Athletic Training Education and as a spine specialty consultant for the Athletic Department at New Mexico State University in Las Cruces.
 She been involved in development and delivery of post professional education for physiotherapists for more than 20 years and continues to give lectures and workshops worldwide for physiotherapy audiences.

-Wolfgang J. Fellner, Ph.D., Diploma Breathing Behavior Analysis, Professor of Economics
+Wolfgang J. Fellner, Ph.D., Diploma Breathing Behavior Analysis, professor of economics

 Dr. Fellner earned his B.A.
 (2000), M.A.
 (2004), and Ph.D.
 (2012) degrees in Economics from Vienna University of Economics and Business.
 He also completed coursework background in the philosophy of science, evolutionary biology, complex dynamic systems, and chaos theory at the University of Vienna.
 He has served as a researcher at the Institute for Institutional and Heterodox Economics (2003-2004), the Social Anthropology Research Unit (2005-2006), and the Department of Economics (2005-2010).
 He served as a Lecturer (2010-2012) and currently serves as an Assistant Professor of Economics (2012-present) for the Department of Socioeconomics at the Vienna University of Economics and Business.
 He also serves as a Post-Doctoral Researcher at Institute for Multi-Level Governance and Development (2012-present).
 During this time, he has been the project head of two different research grants, won four major academic awards for his work in the field of economics, has served as a referee for various academic journals (2012-present), is a jury member for the International Egon Matzner Award for Socioeconomics (2013-present), and has authored two books, numerous peer-reviewed papers, book sections and chapters.